Supported content from City St George's, University of London Journalism Department

 • Be prepared to be asked about current affairs, ie what’s in the news.

-Hridika Nandra, a 22-year-old who studied on the TV Journalism course, says she was given a short photo quiz, where she had to recognise the person in the picture and share her knowledge about them.
+Hridika Nandra, a 22-year-old who studied the TV Journalism course, says she was given a short photo quiz, where she had to recognise the person in the picture and share her knowledge about them.

-Nandra adds: “I was asked how I felt my undergraduate degree in Psychology and Consumer Marketing would help in journalism, and why I felt my chosen course was for me.
+She adds: “I was asked how I felt my undergraduate degree in Psychology and Consumer Marketing would help in journalism, and why I felt my chosen course was for me.
 They then asked me for examples of my work experience and how that has also helped me in journalism.
 I would certainly recommend people to watch the news before your interview because you might be quizzed on that — but mostly, don’t try to be someone you’re not and just say if you don’t know something.”

-Earle agrees that you should be following the news as part of your weekly routine.
+Archie agrees that you should be following the news as part of your weekly routine.
 “My Zoom interview began with questions about why I wanted to be on the course and what I hoped to gain from the programme.
 From there, they asked about the experience I had and what I had learnt before asking four questions on current news and affairs.

 “I remember them clearly: Who was one of the judges on Strictly Come Dancing?
 What was Thérèse Coffey’s current role in the government (at that time)?
 What was the capital of North Korea?
 And a short maths-based question to do in my head.
 I actually got all of the questions right apart from the Thérèse Coffey question.”